 Ever been overwhelmed by the variety of batting (or wadding) options available to quilt stores?
-This week for our Uber-beginning Quilt-along I’m going to talk about the different kinds of batting and which projects they are best for.
-And, as always – feel free to weigh-in.
+This week for our Beginning Quilt-along (or How to Make a Quilt from Start to Finish), I’m going to talk about the different kinds of batting and which quilting projects they are best for.
+As always – feel free to weigh-in.
 I love when you do because I haven’t tried every product or technique.
-For example, has anyone out there used the Bamboo batting?
-What did you think?
+(I have updated this post in 2019.)

 Basically the definition of a quilt is a blanket made of a top (front) and back with a layer of batting sandwiched in between and held together by some kind of stitching through all three layers.
 Today we are going to discuss choosing batting and backs.

 - Low Loft = thin and High Loft = thick.
 Thin batting makes a thinner quilt (obviously) but it works much better for a running stitch whether done by hand or machine.
 High Loft batts are best for a thicker comforter-type finish where the quilt is only going to be tied.

 - Polyester – Less expensive, better for hand-quilting (low loft), doesn’t need to be quilted as closely together.
 Tends to shift when not quilted closely and ‘beard’ (which means the polyester fibers migrate through the fabric to the outside of the quilt).